IFOA-2025-DevOps-Fundamentals/intro-ci-cd/sections/01_intro.md

 - it is necessary to track users issues and discovered bugs;
 - more in general, it is necessary to track accessibility of the application and fix emerging problems.

 Moreover, during the development and deployment of the application usually possible improvements may arise in terms of features or optimizations, letting the steps from 1 to 6 previously seen repeat, indefinitely.
-Once an improvement, is ready ... is necessary to deliver it to the user *immediately*!
+Once an improvement, is ready ... it is necessary to deliver it to the user *immediately*!

 > ...
 How are usually changes tracked?